-Trading in the current year is in line with the equivalent period in the prior year.
-The quality issues experienced in 2020/21 have been largely addressed and the new business is starting to reach its steady state trading performance.
-The benefits of the previous restructure are being seen in the financial performance and contract variations have enabled us to recover additional costs from our partners in key areas.
-The group anticipates the full year 2021/22 normalised profit to be lower than that achieved in 2020/21.
+Trading in the current year is significantly below the equivalent period in the prior year due to our investment in employee wages and not being able to recover all our cost inflation from our contract partners.
+The group anticipates the full year 2022/23 normalised profit to be lower than that achieved in 2021/22.